 In recent years, the government has banned foreign Christians with Turkish spouses and children from settling in the country as residents.

 Although conversion from Islam to Christianity is not legally forbidden, converts are put under pressure by their families and communities to return to Islam.
 If their faith is discovered, they may be threatened with divorce and the loss of inheritance rights.
 Converts from Islam can legally change their religious affiliation on ID cards to Christianity, but it is a stressful process and they may face discrimination at the hands of individual government officials.

 Meet “Hans-Jurgen Louven”

 “The only reason I can think of for [forcing me to leave] is that we are people of faith, and at times we have shared our faith with the local people.”

-What does Open Doors do to help Christians in Turkey?
+How does Open Doors support our family in Turkey?

-Open Doors is raising prayer for persecuted believers in Turkey.
+Open Doors raises worldwide prayer support for persecuted believers in Turkey.